steppedreckoner/TowerDefense/ReadMe.txt

 --Rocket tower
 --Multi-Target tower
 --Railgun/Laser tower

+-Projectiles originate from the end of the gun barrel (currently spawn at center of tower).

 -Player controlled AOE actions (eg set all enemies on fire within radius x of mouse click)